vapor/docs/docs/security/authentication.md

 let protectedRoutes = app.grouped(User.redirectMiddleware(path: "/login?loginRequired=true"))
 ```

-The `RedirectMiddleware` object also supports passing a closure that returns a `String` during creation for advanced url handling.
-For instance, uncluding the path redirected from as query paramater to the redirect target for state management.
+The `RedirectMiddleware` object also supports passing a closure that returns the redirect path as a `String` during creation for advanced url handling.
+For instance, including the path redirected from as query parameter to the redirect target for state management.

 ```swift
 let redirectMiddleware = User.redirectMiddleware { req -> String in